Inference-time optimization for experiment-grounded protein ensemble generation

 \section{Introduction}

 Proteins are dynamic and cooperative systems that populate multiple conformational states and/or interact with diverse molecular partners.
 In many cases, biological function is determined not by a single structure, but by an ensemble whose state populations govern binding, catalysis, and allosteric interaction \cite{furnham2006one}.
 Proteins further act through transient complexes with other proteins and metabolites, making conformational heterogeneity central to molecular recognition.
-Capturing such heterogeneity is therefore critical to design tasks, including binder engineering, enzyme active-site optimization, and protein-protein interface design, where success depends on generating and ranking plausible alternative conformations.
+Hence, capturing such heterogeneity is critical to design tasks, including binder engineering, enzyme active-site optimization, and protein-protein interface design, where success depends on generating and ranking plausible alternative conformations.

-Modern sequence-conditioned predictors \cite{baek2021accurate, jumper2021highly} provide strong priors over protein structure.
-Diffusion-based models such as AlphaFold3 \cite{abramson2024accurate} (AF3) can generate high-quality structures and multiple samples, but unguided sampling often under-represents rare functional states and can fail to fully match experimental observations, particularly for flexible parts that exist in multiple conformations \cite{alderson2023systematic}.
-This motivates methods that incorporate additional signals during inference, including both experimental measurements and design objectives.
+Modern sequence-conditioned predictors \cite{jumper2021highly} provide strong priors over protein structure.
+Diffusion-based models such as AlphaFold3 \cite{abramson2024accurate} (AF3) can generate high-quality structures, but often under-represent rare functional states and can fail to fully match experimental observations, particularly for flexible parts that exist in multiple conformations \cite{alderson2023systematic}.
+This motivates methods that incorporate experimental measurements and design objectives during inference.

-Recently, there has been growing attention toward guiding sequence-conditioned diffusion models with differentiable terms that encode additional signals during inference \cite{song2023loss, bansal2023universal, dhariwal2021diffusion}.
-In experimental structure determination, these terms are derived from forward models, including NOE-based distance likelihoods for NMR, real-space density agreement for crystallographic maps, and cryo-EM likelihoods that score agreement between predicted structures and reconstructed electrostatic potential densities \cite{maddipatla2025experiment, raghu2025cryoboltz}.
+Recently, there has been growing attention toward guiding sequence-conditioned diffusion models with differentiable likelihood terms during inference \cite{dhariwal2021diffusion}.
+In experimental structure determination, these terms are derived from forward models, including NOE-based distance likelihoods for NMR, real-space density agreement for crystallographic maps, and cryo-EM likelihoods that score agreement between predicted structures and reconstructed electrostatic potential maps \cite{maddipatla2025experiment, raghu2025cryoboltz}.

 In parallel, many protein design workflows rely on objectives that are not physical measurements but are nonetheless used operationally for generation and selection.
 In binder and protein-protein interface design, BindCraft-like pipelines \cite{pacesa2024bindcraft} commonly backpropagate through structure predictors to optimize losses that include model-internal confidence metrics such as interface predicted Template Modeling (ipTM) and predicted Template Modeling (pTM).
 These metrics are used both to guide design updates and to rank candidate complexes, making them natural conditioning objectives in practical design settings.